-- (A) The Council is the local planning authority for the purposes of the Act for the area in which the Site is situated - (B) The First Owner is the registered proprietor of part of the freehold of

-- (C) The Second Owner is the registered proprietor of part of the freehold of the Site under title number NGL825822 - (D) The Mortgagee is the owner of a charge over part of the Site under title number NGL825822 dated 12 October 2007 and over part of the Site under title number NGL93425 dated 10 July 2009 - (E) The Application has been submitted to the Council and the Parties have agreed to enter into this Deed in order to secure the planning obligations contained in this Deed - (D) At a meeting on the Committee Date the Council's Planning Committee resolved to grant the Planning Permission subject to the prior completion of this Deed
+- (A) The Council is the local planning authority for the purposes of the Act for the area in which the Site is situated. - (B) The Owner is the registered proprietor of the freehold of the Site with title absolute under title number NGL339395. - (C) The Application has been submitted to the Council and the Parties have agreed to enter into this Deed in order to secure the planning obligations contained in this Deed. - (D) At a meeting on the Committee Date the Council's Planning Committee resolved to grant the Planning Permission subject to the prior completion of this Deed.